smalluban/neck/README.md

 have less importance (other properties overrides it).
 When you call a view that is in stack as root already, it will not refresh it, only clear its children if they exists.

-Use `route-refresh` or `refresh` routes property to recreate view even is in yield.
+Use `route-refresh` or `refresh` routes property to recreate view even it is in yield.
 Refresh means that view is removed form yield and put again (controller is initialized).

 In some cases would be better to invoke some callback when view has to be refreshed (for example when user tirgger back action in browser).
-If there is `render:refresh` event in controller, it will be used instead rebuilding controller.
+If there is set `render:refresh` event in controller, it will be used instead rebuilding controller.

 #### Scope inheriting

 If you want to share some properties through different views, for example logged user credentials or some other global variables, it is good to have them automatically, and `yeild-inherit` gives this functionality.
-Controller `scope` where `ui-yield` is defined will be share (by controller inheritance) to all views pushed to stack.
-Common usage can be inheriting main `ui-yield` set in root application controller where we can push some global things to `scope`.
+Controller `scope` where `ui-yield` is defined will be shared (by controller inheritance) to all views pushed to stack.
+Common usage can be inheriting `scope` from root application controller to yield difined in view.

 As it is described in scope [section](#scope-controllerscope) inheriting should be used carefully.
 Use yield inheritance when it is needed.